WHAT WOULD RAV KOOK ZT”L SAY TO THE NATION OF ISRAEL TODAY?

 Medinat Israel-The National State of Israel is an extraordinary place.
 The return of B’nai Israel-The Children of Israel to their ancestral homeland is an extraordinary historical event that is unfolding before our eyes.
 The process of the modern rebuilding of Israel has been and continues to be full of extraordinary challenges and accomplishments.

-As we approach the 75th celebration of Yom HaAtzmaut/Israel’s Independence Day, we must acknowledge that the Children of Israel are currently strongly divided and conflicted about the foundational structure of Medinat Israel-The State of Israel.
+The past few years have been very conflicted politically and societally.
+We must acknowledge that the Children of Israel are currently strongly divided and conflicted about the foundational structure of Medinat Israel-The State of Israel.

 Rabbi Avraham Itzchak HaCohen Kook ZT’L (1865-1935) was the spiritual visionary and activist whose entire life and being was dedicated to the material and spiritual rebuilding of the people of Israel in the land of Israel.
-Through his activities as Chief Rabbi of Yaffo (1904-1914) and Chief Rabbi of Jerusalem (from 1919) and of Israel (from 1921 till his passing) he gave spiritual inspiration and direction that helped lead to the creation of the State of Israel.
+Through his activities as Chief Rabbi of Yaffo (1904-1914) and Chief Rabbi of Jerusalem (from 1919) and of Israel (from 1921 till his passing in 1935) he gave spiritual inspiration and direction that helped lead to the creation of the State of Israel.

 Rav Kook was actually the first person in history to use the words ‘Medinat Israel-State of Israel’.
 In 1911 in Yaffo he wrote that a nation can only be a source of happiness for its citizens if it is “idealistic in its foundation; its very being must be engraved with the highest ideals.
 This truly offers the greatest happiness for each individual…This nation is our nation ‘Medinat Israel’-The National State of Israel, the foundation of God’s presence in the world.
 Its entire desire is that ‘God will be one and His name one’(Jer.14:9).”
 (Notebook 1: 188; Lights of Israel, Orot, Ch.
 6:7)